tomasjanikds/Cleansing/Codebook.md

 5. To create a second, independent tidy data set from the data set in previous step (step 4).
 The new data set will contain the average of each variable for each activity and each subject.
     + In Data dataset from previous step, data was grouped by subject and activity.
     + Mean function has been applied on all of the measurements
-    + The output is stored in the file tidydata.csv
+    + The output is stored in the file tidydata.txt

 ### Reference: